pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 ### Obtaining CloudFlare API Key

 After installing acme.sh, we need to fetch a CloudFlare API key.
-On Cloudfare's website, select your domain, then on the right side, copy your "Zone ID" and "Account ID" then click on "Get your API token", click on "Create Token" > select the template "Edit zone DNS" > select the scope of "Zone Ressources" and then click on "Continue to summary", copy your token.
+On Cloudfare's website, select your domain, then on the right side, copy your "Zone ID" and "Account ID" then click on "Get your API token", click on "Create Token" > select the template "Edit zone DNS" > select the scope of "Zone Resources" and then click on "Continue to summary", copy your token.

 ### Creating a Certificate